MattSegal/djdt-perf-demo/README.md

-# Demo app for Django Debug Toolbar database peformance guide
+# Demo app for DJDT database peformance guide

 See this [blog post](https://mattsegal.dev/django-debug-toolbar-performance.html) for more details.